Bentot Jr.: Personal life

 Louie was a graduate of Far Eastern University, BSC Major in Management.
 He married at the age of 20 to Joni Peralta, became the father of two children, and then separated after three years.
 He was in a relationship with Teresa.
 They had one child together.

 Bentot Jr. was an active member of the born-again Christian movement, where he was tasked with the evangelist integration for jail ministry, and was working as an agent servicing for Energy Supplier Company, an outsourcing industry company.

 Death

+Bentot's grave at Manila North Cemetery.

-Bentot Jr. died on May 5, 2016, in Manila, Philippines at the age of 46.
+Bentot Jr. died on May 5, 2016, in Manila, Philippines after suffering a heart attack.
+He was just 46.